 Feminism is like the holocaust.
 Usually, I walk around unaware of how horrible it is, but every so often, I see or hear something that reminds me of it, and I cannot believe it’s a real thing.

 The other day, I was talking to a guy whose masculinity had been genocided by the tyranny of equality.
 He recently had a girl in his bed, and while they were making out and petting heavy, he asked her if she wanted to have sex.
 Out loud; explicitly.
 Ugh, it’s like nails on the chalkboard.
 Big surprise: she said no, got turned off, and then left.

 It’s like asking a girl where she wants to go on your date.

 It’s like asking a girl if it’s okay for you to kiss her.

 It’s like asking a girl if you’re her type.

 Your job, as the man, is to keep pushing forward until she stops you, go back one step, spend some time there, then keep pushing forward again.
 If she doesn’t want to go further, you will feel the intention in her body, even after six glasses of wine.
-Similarly, all girls can do a pull-up, but only if they want to.
+All girls can do a push-up, but only if they want to.

 The misconception surrounding the idea of enthusiastic consent is that women get turned on before you make a move forward.
 This usually isn’t the case.
 The fact that you make a move is what turns women on.
 The feminists who invented enthusiastic consent don’t understand this sexual dynamic because isn’t it obvious?

-And it’s not just male chauvinists like me who know this.
+And it’s not only the male chauvinists like me who know this.
 Below is dialogue from the tv show Girls that demonstrates this point.
 It’s between Jessa and a random guy she’s making out with at a bar: